puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 ###### No PuppetDB query

-If PuppetDB isn't available (because they're on open-source or something), you can scrape the YAML cache and collect them together.
+If PuppetDB isn't available, you can scrape the YAML cache and collect the results together.

 `ls -1 $(puppet config print yamldir)/node | awk -F\. 'sub(FS $NF,x)' > nodes.txt`